TIBCOSoftware/snappydata/docs/install/system_requirements.md

   [SNAP-1375](https://jirasnappydataio.atlassian.net/browse/SNAP-1375) for crashes reported with earlier versions).
   Recommended is the latest stable release version.

-* Alternatively equivalent version of OpenJDK distributions >= 1.8.0\_144 and recommended is having the latest stable release version.
+* Alternatively equivalent Java version >= 1.8.0\_144 from OpenJDK distributions (Linux vendor build, AdoptOpenJDK or equivalent).
+Recommended is the latest stable release version.
 A full JDK installation is required.

 * The latest version of Bash shell.